Jim Starlin: Later career

-Back at Marvel, Starlin began scripting a revival of the Silver Surfer series.
-As had become his Marvel norm, he introduced his creation Thanos into the story arc, which led to The Infinity Gauntlet miniseries and its crossover storyline.
+Back at Marvel, Starlin began scripting a revival of the Silver Surfer series and introduced his creation Thanos into the story, which led to The Infinity Gauntlet miniseries and its crossover storyline.
 Here, Starlin brought back Adam Warlock, whom he had killed years earlier in his concluding Warlock story in The Avengers Annual #7 and Marvel Two-in-One Annual #2 in 1977.
 The Infinity Gauntlet proved successful and was followed by the sequel miniseries The Infinity War and Infinity Crusade.

-For DC he created Hardcore Station in 1998.
+In 1998, he created Hardcore Station in 1998 for DC Comics.

 In 2003, Starlin wrote and drew the Marvel Comics miniseries Marvel: The End.
 The series starred Thanos and a multitude of Marvel characters, and subsequently, Starlin was assigned an eponymous Thanos series.
 Starlin then worked for independent companies, creating Cosmic Guard (later renamed Kid Cosmos) published by Devil's Due and then Dynamite Entertainment in 2006.

 Starlin returned to DC and, with artist Shane Davis, wrote the miniseries Mystery in Space vol. 2, featuring Captain Comet and Starlin's earlier creation, the Weird.
 In 2007–2008, he worked on the DC miniseries Death of the New Gods and Rann-Thanagar Holy War, as well as a Hawkman tie-in which altered the character's origins.
 He wrote the eight-issue miniseries Strange Adventures in 2009 and in 2013, became the writer of Stormwatch, one of the series of The New 52 line, beginning with issue #19.

 In 2016, Starlin's drawing hand was injured in an accident, which limited him to writing stories without the opportunity to illustrate them.
 "It takes me two minutes to write the sentence and will take the artist a day and a half to draw the scene.
 But there is a certain satisfaction to the drawing part … you get up from the drawing board at the end of the day and there’s this image there that wasn’t there before.
 That’s very satisfying and I miss that."

 In early 2020 it was announced that Starlin had rehabilitated his drawing hand and would be publishing a new Dreadstar graphic novel, Dreadstar Returns, backed by a successful Kickstarter campaign.
 The book was published in June 2021.

+In 2024, Starlin announced that he plans to use generative AI technology for future projects, including Dreadstar vs. Dreadstar.